South Dakota Mesothelioma Lawyer

-A common natural mineral, asbestos has been used for thousands of years.
-Many industries have long used asbestos because it is abundant, inexpensive, and can resist fire, heat, electricity, and many chemicals.
+As a common natural mineral, asbestos has been used for thousands of years.
+Many industries have long used asbestos because it is abundant and inexpensive and can resist fire, heat, electricity, and many chemicals.
 It can also add strength to materials.

 During the industrial boom of the 20th century, asbestos was used in large quantities until the awareness of its adverse health effects grew.
 As a result, the federal government enacted regulations limiting its use in the 1970s.